 An empty pantry shelf or even on top of the refrigerator works.
 Ultimately, we chose to keep ours in the oven because we have little ones at home.

-This wasn’t ideal because the airflow isn’t great, but it worked well for keeping it safe and out of the way.
+This wasn’t ideal because the airflow wasn’t great, but it worked well for keeping it safe and out of the way.

 Stir Your Sugar Often

-The more often you can stir your cannabis sugar, the more you will be exposing the alcohol to the air for it to evaporate.
+The more often you can stir your weed sugar, the more you will be exposing the alcohol to the air for it to evaporate.

-We used a small silicone spatula to stir the sugar and tried to stir it as often as possible, every few hours, at least 4-5 times per day.
+We used a small silicone spatula to stir the sugar and tried to stir it as often as possible, every few hours, at least 4-5 times daily.

 Use A Fan To Speed Up The Process